capactio/website/blog/2021-09-07-introducing-capact.md

 Capact comes with a truly unique feature—**interchangeability of dependencies**.
 If you know the concept of interfaces from a variety of programming languages, you get the idea.
 Think about Capact as a way of executing workflows with steps, which are described with interfaces.
 An implementation for a given interface is resolved dynamically at runtime, according to your preferences.
 Also, these dynamic workflow steps are building blocks, which can be reused by others (or even nested within other workflows).

 Initially, we focused on day-one and day-two operations for managing applications and infrastructure.
 However, Capact is built with universal concepts in mind, so you can run any arbitrary workflow you want.
-For example, you can do data processing, ML workloads, system configuration, cluster benchmarking, auditing, running serverless workloads—the possibilities are virtually endless.
+For example, you can do data processing, machine learning workloads, system configuration, cluster benchmarking, auditing, running serverless workloads—the possibilities are virtually endless.

 The best thing is that Capact is **fully open-source** under the Apache 2.0 license.
 How cool is that? 😎